Repulsively diverging gradient of the density functional in the Reduced Density Matrix Functional Theory

 It is also a crucial task to construct approximate functionals that are simple enough to make explicit calculations tractable, but accurate enough to capture some desired information about the exact functional.
-Our presented work succeeds in this regard.
+Our presented work makes effort in this direction.
 Our results build on the recent tremendous progress in the foundations of both bosonic and fermionic RDMFT \cite{schilling-search,schilling-force,schilling-bosons,schilling-bec}, especially in RDMFT for bosons and homogeneous Bose-Einstein condensates, where the remarkable concept of the repulsive {\it BEC force} has been introduced.
 In particular, it has been shown that the gradient of the relevant density functional in the space of the reduced density matrices diverges repulsively in the regime of the Bose-Einstein condensation as the inverse of the square root of the fraction of the non-condensed bosons.
-This provided an alternative and more fundamental explanation for the existence of the quantum depletion in the homogeneous condensate \cite{schilling-bec} (see also \cite{girardeau,seiringer1, seiringer2} for the underlying physics) and in the Bose-Hubbard dimer \cite{schilling-bosons}.
-Our work follows a similar strategy and shows that the repulsive BEC force is present also in non-homogeneous Bose-Einstein condensates, finally making the comprehensive explanation of the quantum depletion complete for any system of pairwise interacting bosons.
-Our arguments are remarkably elementary and versatile enough to work in a great generality.
-In principle, similar methods can be employed to prove the analogous phenomenon for spinful bosons as well as in the the high density regime for charged bosons and that have been recently verified experimentally \cite{lopes}.
+This provided an alternative and more fundamental explanation for the existence of the quantum depletion in the homogeneous condensate \cite{schilling-bec} (see also \cite{girardeau,seiringer1, seiringer2} for the underlying theory) and in the Bose-Hubbard dimer \cite{schilling-bosons}.
+This is compared with the celebrated theories by Bogoliubov \cite{bogoliubov} and Gross–Pitaevskii \cite{pitaevskii} which work in the dilute or weakly interacting regime as well as in the the high density regime for charged bosons and that have been recently verified experimentally \cite{lopes}.